 We’re beginning a new generation of notifications on Flickr, which will simplify how you engage with other members of the world’s best photo community.
 We’re making it easier to understand where the action is, and we’re giving you greater control over your experience.
-These improvements are currently available to a subset of the Flickr community and we’ll continue rolling this out to all of you throughout the week of March 1st.

 To access these new features, click on the bell icon in the navigation bar at the top of Flickr.
 There you’ll see the dropdown with notifications and the new tabs to separate your personal notifications from those for groups you admin.
 You’ll also notice a new gear icon that will take you to the Notifications Settings page.
 At the bottom of the dropdown, you’ll see the link that used to read “View Recent Activity” now reads “View all notifications.”
 When you click that, you’ll be taken to the new Notifications Center.

 Our goal is to bring Flickr’s notifications in line with what new community members would expect of a website while still looking out for our most loyal Flickr contributors.
 For members who’ve been with us for a long time, we’re bringing feature parity from the much-loved Recent Activity page and even updated the data structure to be more efficient and relevant.
 For those who regularly use Recent Activity, we’ve added a number of educational tips that should help familiarize you with the new features.